BHM Course: Full Form, Details, Scope, Insights, More

 There are many standardised exams and university-specific tests to evaluate a candidate’s aptitude, communication skills, general knowledge and reasoning skills.
 Some of the popular BHM entrance exams in 2024 and the exam details are shared below:

-NCHMCT JEE National Council for Hotel Management & Catering Technology(NCHMCT) Joint Entrance Exam – The exam is conducted by the National Testing Agency (NTA) for admission to different hotel management programs.
+• NCHMCT JEE: National Council for Hotel Management & Catering Technology(NCHMCT) Joint Entrance Exam – The exam is conducted by the National Testing Agency (NTA) for admission to different hotel management programmes.

-AIHMCT WAT The Army Institute of Hotel Management and Catering Technology Written Admission Test (AIHMCT WAT) – The entrance exam is conducted and administered by AIHMCT for admission to its BHM program.
+• AIHMCT WAT: The Army Institute of Hotel Management and Catering Technology Written Admission Test (AIHMCT WAT)– The entrance exam is conducted and administered by AIHMCT for admission to its BHM programme.

-IHM Entrance Exam Each college under the “Institute of Hotel Management” conducts its own entrance test for admission to its BHM program.
+• IHM Entrance Exam: Each college under the “Institute of Hotel Management” conducts its entrance test for admission to its BHM programme.

 Top Ranking BHM Colleges in India 2024